department-of-veterans-affairs/disability-max-ratings-api/README.md

 ### Build the image

- TODO: update this to use the new max-ratings-api Docker Compose file - <https://github.com/department-of-veterans-affairs/abd-vro/issues/3833>
+ TODO: update this to use the new disability-max-ratings-api Docker Compose file - <https://github.com/department-of-veterans-affairs/abd-vro/issues/3833>

 Follow steps for
 [Platform Base + API-Gateway](https://github.com/department-of-veterans-affairs/abd-vro/wiki/Docker-Compose#platform-base)
-then run the max-ratings-api with the following command from the `max-ratings-api directory`:
+then run the disability-max-ratings-api with the following command from the `disability-max-ratings-api directory`:

 TODO migrate away from gradlew to use a python alternative <https://github.com/department-of-veterans-affairs/abd-vro/issues/3832>
 ```